Welcome home services water Division

 Reduce Contaminants Found in Post Falls, Idaho's City Water

-WHS Water has created a table to help consumers understand the viable forms of filtration to reduce the specific contaminants found in Post Fall's public drinking water systems.
-The city water of Post Falls tested positive for 13 contaminants.
+The city water of Post Falls tested positive for 9 contaminants.
 Have questions or concerns?
 WHS Water has a list of local water experts in your area who can help you understand your specific water chemistry and viable forms of filtration.

 Contact Your Local Water Expert